 Creating a field of provocations that aspire to generate a critical discussion about both the aesthetics and the experiential feature of contemporary architecture, the design of the pavilion proposes new human, physical and sensorial relationships.
 The pavilion represents a critical position to architecture as an object by claiming a less corporeal architecture.
 Perceived from the exterior, the design presents itself as three autonomous objects.
 Within the interior, four reflective copper walls form a space that replicates itself infinitely, dematerializing the body and extending the landscape beyond the limits of its architecture.

-In collaboration with Kelvin Ho, Javier Martin and Felipe Vera.
+Architecture: PRÁCTICA with Javier Martin and Felipe Vera.

 PRÁCTICA team: Jaime Daroca, José Mayoral and José Ramón Sierra (partners).